iLearn-Lab/TOMM2024-UR/README.md

 ## Usage
 ### Extract nouns
-Extract nouns by referring to extract_all_nouns。py
+Extract nouns by referring to extract_all_nouns.py

 ### Generate the Triads for DTWREG